fbef0102/Game-Private_Plugin/l4d_elevator_getin_timer/readme.md

-				"trigger_multiple_hammerid"		"456409" 		//CEDA Trailer trigger multiple hammerid (please do not modify) "get_inside_time"			"50"	 		//a timer will display how many time left "outside_damage"			"10" 			//cause the damage to players outside the CEDA Trailer "message"				"CEDA Trailer" 		//info everyone this is CEDA Trailer }
+				"trigger_multiple_hammerid"		"456409" 		//CEDA Trailer trigger multiple hammerid (please do not modify) "get_inside_time"			"50"	 		//a timer will display how many time left "outside_damage"			"10" 			//cause the damage to players outside the CEDA Trailer "outside_damage_incap"		"100"			//cause the damage to incapacitated players outside the CEDA Trailer "message"				"CEDA Trailer" 		//info everyone this is CEDA Trailer }
 		}